dnflahzk/linknyc-map/README.md

 ## Dataset Information

-As of May 11, 2025, this map uses a static dataset hosted on GitHub:
+As of May 11, 2025, this project uses the most up-to-date LinkNYC kiosk dataset available.

+Due to the NYC Open Data API limiting results to 1,000 records, the full dataset was manually downloaded and saved as a CSV on May 11, 2025.
+It is hosted directly in this GitHub repository:

 📁 LinkNYC_Kiosk_Locations_20250426.csv

-Due to the NYC Open Data API limiting responses to 1,000 records, the full dataset was manually downloaded and uploaded to this project.
-This ensures that all available kiosks are shown on the map without pagination or API query limits.
+This ensures that the map accurately reflects all kiosk locations across New York City without API limitations or missing records.

 ---